-With that, we’ll get down to business.
+So we won’t talk a ton about that.
+We’ll get down to business.
 The agenda is the usual for this space.
 We’ll lead off with our bread and butter, the season standings for Heroes and Goats.
 In the end, my narratives are my narratives, but this is all about Heroes, Goats and WPA.
 From there we’ll move on to looking at the National League Standings and Run Differential.
+I’m going to expand on that section with some hypotheticals for those of you who don’t do them in your own head all of the time.
 Then we’ll finish by looking at the team hitting and pitching stats and see how the Cubs are holding up in regards to the rest of the league.

 As a reminder, Heroes and Goats are determined by WPA.
 The highest WPA will be the Superhero.
 A superhero is worth +3 points in the cumulative standings.
 Second place is the Hero and that is worth +2 points and third place is the Sidekick and that is worth +1 points.
 On the other side of the ledger, last place is the Billy Goat and that’s worth -3 points.
 Second and third to last are the Goat and the Kid which are worth -2 and -1 points respectively.